-The sustainable investor for a changing world However, a recent market study found that China's monetary transmission mechanism has become impaired since the pandemic.
+The sustainable investor for a changing world However, a recent market study1 found that China's monetary transmission mechanism has become impaired since the pandemic.
 The absence of a sustained recovery in the credit impulse (i.e., the ratio of new credit flows to the system as a share of GDP), which is an economic leading indicator, despite rounds of monetary easing, underscores the severity of this problem (Exhibit 1).

-POLICY PROBLEMS

-Three years of Zero Covid Policy, the tightening of regulations (notably on the tech sector) between 2020 and 2022, and chronic weakness in the property sector since the pandemic have destroyed public confidence and blunted the policy easing effect on reviving China's growth momentum and 'animal spirit'.
-Hence, private consumption and investment spending have failed to respond to the easing measures (Exhibits 2 and 3).

-&lt;sup>1 "Why China's Monetary Easing Has Become Less Effective Post-Covid", Lisheng Wang, Hui Shan, Maggie Wei et tal, Asia Economic Analyst, Goldman Sachs, 18 December 2023.
+Exhibit 1: Monetary easing has not boosted China's credit impulse sources: CEIC, UBS, BNP Paribas Asset Management 26 Dec 2023 POLICY PROBLEMS Three years of Zero Covid Policy, the tightening of regulations (notably on the tech sector) between 2020 and 2022, and chronic weakness in the property sector since the pandemic have destroyed public confidence and blunted the policy easing effect on reviving China's growth momentum and 'animal spirit'.
+Hence, private consumption and investment spending have failed to respond to the easing measures (Exhibits 2 and 3). ^{1 &}quot;Why China's Monetary Easing Has Become Less Effective Post-Covid", Lisheng Wang, Hui Shan, Maggie Wei et tal, Asia Economic Analyst, Goldman Sachs, 18 December 2023.

-sources: CEIC, BNP PAribas Asset Management 26 Dec 2023

-Beijing's 'incremental easing' approach over the past two years did not help turn the situation around.
+Exhibit 2: Chinese consumer willingness to spend plunged due to Zero-Covid Policy sources: CEIC, BNP PAribas Asset Management 26 Dec 2023 Beijing's 'incremental easing' approach over the past two years did not help turn the situation around.
 It simply was not enough, especially when the monetary transmission mechanism is broken.
 Throughout the pandemic, the PBoC chose not to expand its balance sheet aggressively to pump-prime the economy, despite all its talks of policy easing, while its developed market central bank counterparts engaged in quantitative easing through massive balance sheet expansion (Exhibit 4).